-What is a hung parliament?
-The sensational 2017 general election result explained
+UK General Election Result 2017: What is a hung parliament?
+The new government explained

 The threshold is securing 326 of the 650 available seats in the House of Commons, and while the Tories will come close to this figure, they won't exceed it, having lost more than 30 seats to Labour in the general election.

-What happens next is less clear cut, and things could play out in a couple of ways.

-As the party with the highest number of seats, the Tories get first dibs at forming the next government – but only if incumbent PM Theresa May stays on.
-Otherwise, Jeremy Corbyn and Labour will be presented with the opportunity as the next largest party.
+Things could have played out in a couple of ways as a result, but we now know that the Tories will be able to form a government, after Northern Ireland's DUP agreed to make up the numbers.

+It was always the likeliest outcome, as the Conservatives had first at forming the next government, having still won the most seats.

-While May is under serious pressure to resign after the result, we'd expect the Conservatives to keep the most serious in-fighting under wraps for now and give themselves this opportunity to govern, albeit with a significantly weaker mandate.
+That said, May is under serious pressure to resign after the result, though we'd expect the Conservatives to present something akin to a united front as they look to continue governing and push through a Brexit deal, though their mandate is now significantly weaker mandate.

+The fact that the combination of Labour, the Lib Dems, the Greens, the SNP, and Wales' Plaid Cymru now enjoy roughly as many seats as the Tories means that the Conservatives are unlikely to be able to deliver on much of their manifesto, especially their more right-wing pledges like 'revisiting' human right rights legislation and continued cuts to public services like the NHS.

-Assuming this is the case, then there are two possibilites.
-The first would see the Tories attempt to secure a Commons majority, but this will only happen if they can succesfully cozy up to Northern Ireland's Democratic Unionist Party (DUP).
-The price of such an alliance will likely be a significant softening of the Tories' 'hard Brexit' stance – and maybe even a second EU referendum.
+It's also worth noting that political insiders believe the price of the Conservative's alliance with the DUP is likely to be a softening of the Tories' 'hard Brexit' stance – and potentially even a second EU referendum, depending how initial talks with the EU go later in June.

 Failing that, the Tories can govern on a minority basis if they find enough common ground with smaller parties to secure a 'confidence and supply' deal, whereby they are backed on large matters like the Budget, and offer certain policy concessions in return.

-The hand-wringing is already under way, so the Tories should announce their plans when parliament resumes on Monday June 12, but whatever they're able to cobble together, they still must also pass a vote of confidence in parliament on June 17.
+In addition, the Tory party must pass a vote of confidence in parliament on June 17, which could be interesting.

-Should the Conservatives fail to secure an agreement, then a coalition between Jeremy Corbyn's Labour, the Lib Dems, Greens, SNP, and Northern Ireland's nationalist parties could see them secure a majority government, though this seems like a long shot at this stage.
+Had the Conservatives failed to secure an agreement, then a coalition between Jeremy Corbyn's Labour, the Lib Dems, Greens, SNP, and Northern Ireland's nationalist parties could have seen them secure a majority government, though this was always a long shot.

 That's what's going on at the moment, but should any other major developments occur, we'll be sure to update this guide with all the latest information.